grafana/metrictank/docs/docker.md

 ### docker-cluster-query

-A cluster just like docker-cluster, but with an extra query layer (of 1 metrictank instance) in front.
+A cluster just like docker-cluster, but with an extra query layer (of 1 Grafana Metrictank instance) in front.

 ### docker-chaos